mdxp/bind9/README.md

 ```
 How to use the cookbook
 ------------------
-Just include the cookbook in your metadata set up the attribute and use the bind9_zone provider to craete new zone for example :
+Just include the cookbook in your metadata set up the attribute and use the bind9_zone provider to create a new zone for example:

 ```
 bind9_zone "Domain name" do